qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

 The model creator can also set an optional "Group name" for the outputs for automatically grouping outputs within the layer tree using a new group name or by adding them to an existing group.
-At the bottom of the ``Input`` panel you will find the ``Reorder Output Layers...`` button and by clicking on it a new dialog pops up allowing you to change the order of the output layers:
+In the ``Model`` menu you will find the ``Reorder Output Layers...`` entry and by clicking on it a new dialog pops up allowing you to change the order of the output
+layers:

 .. figure:: img/model_reorder_output_layers.png
    :align: center